orbit-love/orbit-model/README.md

 > Jamie is creating content and coming to each of our meetups, plus she's volunteered to speak next month.
 Her activity level is consistent with our Fans, so let's put her into Orbit 2.

 Generally speaking, the higher the love—measured as the maximum contribution they've made or the volume of contribution—should closely correlate with the orbit level.
-High-love members should go into orbits 1 and 2, with low-love members being further out at 3 and 4.
+High love members should go into orbits 1 and 2, with low-love members being further out at 3 and 4.

 ## Level distribution